 The lights of the mouse can be set to predefined patterns or you can choose your custom color.
 Using the lights in wireless mode can affect its battery life, so you have the option to turn them off.

 An extra weight of 10g can be added to the mouse through a removable weight that comes in the box.
 For more customization – the side buttons can be replaced with a non-clickable mold to avoid accidental clicks.
 Overall it has everything that you would expect from a pro mouse.

 2. Razer Lancehead Tournament Edition

-The Razer Lancehead is an ambidextrous gaming mouse which has an excellent gaming performance.
+The Razer Lancehead is an ambidextrous gaming mouse that has an excellent gaming performance.
 It is the new and improved version of the previously famous Razer Taipan.

-It is a medium-range mouse and one of the best mouse in its price range.
+It is a medium-range mouse and one of the best mice in its price range.

 Design and Build Quality

-Razer Lancehead is a medium-size mouse which is suitable for both palm and claw type grip styles.
+Razer Lancehead is a medium-size mouse that is suitable for both palm and claw-type grip styles.
 It has a good weight distribution and weighs around 104 grams.

 The top plastic layer is rubber-coated which feels nice.
 The rubber pads at the sides give it a firm grip and the lined indentions in that rubber grips make it really comfortable to hold.